surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 If the object isn't a directory, the script block gets the name of the file, divides the value of its **Length** property by 1024, and adds a space (" ") to separate it from the next entry.
-The cmdlet uses the **PSISContainer** property to determine whether an object is a directory.
+The cmdlet uses the **PSIsContainer** property to determine whether an object is a directory.

 ### Example 3: Operate on the most recent System events